kghose/lekha.nvim/README.md

   chapters and word counts when the "jump to chapter" command is called.
 This reduces visual clutter but keeps the information accessible.
 - Only looks at top level headings (Lines that start with `# `)
-- Currently only provides a jump to chapter command, but I want to add
-  - a jump to TODO command
+- Currently only provides a jump to chapter command, but I want to add a jump to TODO command
-  - a fast "you are currently in chapter X" command for use in the status line.

 # Installation